A Solution To Arthritic Knee Pain Without Replacement

 Osteoarthritis of the knee is one of the most disabling conditions in the world.
 It is present in about 20-30% of the elderly population (over 65-years-old).
 With the aging of the population and the increasing number of people working longer, this is expected to increase.
-Also, most individuals are more active now than ever.
+Also, most individuals are more active now in their later years than ever – which may wear down the joints faster over time.
 The pain of arthritis is long-term and can render one unable to do even basic daily activities.

 There are many non-operative treatments available for chronic knee pain from arthritis.
 These treatments range from braces to hyaluronic acid injections.
 However, many physicians recommend a replacement of the natural knee with a metal and plastic one when other treatments don’t work.

-Many people do not want to undergo the trauma and expense of a total knee replacement.
-Some people are not healthy enough to undergo such a surgery.
-Some individuals wish to delay such a surgery for any number of reasons.
+Many people do not want to undergo the trauma and expense of a total knee replacement: Some people are not healthy enough to undergo such a surgery, and other individuals wish to delay such a surgery for any number of reasons.

 Also, 20-30% of patients still have pain and disability even after having a total knee replacement.

 There is a way to treat the pain without replacing the knee joint.
 By blocking the sensory nerves that provide the pain signal from the knee to the brain, the pain can be treated.